Glossary

 Content Batching Across Platforms

-How content batching works — and how to optimize it — differs by platform.
-The algorithm weight, audience behavior, and measurement tools vary across TikTok, Instagram Reels, and YouTube Shorts.
+How this concept shows up differs by platform.
+Audience behavior, format conventions, and measurement tools vary across TikTok, Instagram Reels, and YouTube Shorts.

 TikTok